keu/docs/astro/runtime-image-architecture.md

 In Airflow, the executor is responsible for determining how and where a task is completed.

 In all local environments created with the Astro CLI, Astro Runtime runs the [Local executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html).
 On Astro, Astro Runtime exclusively supports the [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html).
+Support for the Kubernetes executor is currently in Private Preview.

 Soon, Astronomer will provide a new executor with intelligent worker packing, task-level resource requests, improved logging, and Kubernetes-like task isolation.